DevOps

 But wait – there’s more!
 Another reason to consider Kubernetes as a CI/CD solution is that it can help you implement GitOps, a set of advanced deployment strategies that use code to automate software deployment and infrastructure management.

 GitOps entails defining all of your configurations and processes using code, managing that code using Git, and automatically provisioning environments and software deployments based on the code.
-That way, you get a single source of truth (in the form of Git) that allows you to track and update all of your configurations.
+That way, you get a single source of truth in Git for application and infrastructure configurations, kept in version-controlled configuration files, that allows you to track and update all of your configurations.
 In addition, because everything in GitOps is based on code, you can easily automate processes that would otherwise require manual effort.
+Managed declaratively, infrastructure configurations also help reduce configuration drift across different environments.

 You don’t strictly need to use Kubernetes as a CI/CD solution to “do” GitOps.
 You could simply store your configurations in Git and integrate them with a CI/CD pipeline that runs elsewhere.

-However, when you run both CI/CD pipelines and your production environments on Kubernetes, it becomes possible to manage all stages of CI/CD – from development through to deployment – using a standardized platform.
+However, when you run both CI/CD pipelines and your production environments on Kubernetes, it becomes possible to manage all stages of CI/CD – from development through to deployment – using a standardized platform, which supports lifecycle management across multiple stages of the software development lifecycle.
 On top of this, because everything in Kubernetes can be configured using code, you can manage your CI/CD tools themselves as code in the form of Kubernetes deployments.

 Simple Steps for Building a CI/CD Pipeline Using Kubernetes